 And it’s not just mom whose life is deemed worthless under the law, it’s also retired people, who no longer earn incomes . . . and kids . . . who haven’t yet entered the workforce.

 Imagine that your daughter, who always made you proud and who you felt would someday set the word on fire and make real change, dies in an accident.
 Then, your lawyer tells you that her life was meaningless in the eyes of the law and the family will get bubkus.
 Do you have any idea how awful it is when, as the family lawyer, we have to deliver this news to the family?
 They sob uncontrollably and stare at you like you’re an idiot and never learned the law.

 Fingers crossed, change may be coming

 We are not at the finish line yet, but we are close.
 The governor now has 10 days to sign or veto this legislation.
 If he signs the bill, it becomes law; and even if it is vetoed, the bill can still become law if two-thirds of the members of each house vote to override the Governor’s veto.
-(As a side note, I’d just like to thank Schoolhouse Rock, who provided educational music videos during 1970’s Saturday morning cartoons and, immediately following Scooby Doo, taught me the lesson of how a bill becomes a law, which I have never forgotten, in song called “I’m Just a Bill.”)
+(As a side note, I’d just like to thank Schoolhouse Rock, who provided educational music videos during 1970’s Saturday morning cartoons and, immediately following Scooby-Doo, taught me the lesson of how a bill becomes a law, which I have never forgotten, in a song called “I’m Just a Bill.”)

 Why do I think this bill will pass now?
-Andrew Cuomo has signed a few bills over the last three years, which were a long time coming.
+Andrew Cuomo has signed a few bills over the last three years, which was a long time coming.
 Plus, now he is under a lot of pressure with the sexual harassment claims against him, and he could use some friends.
 Yes, sadly, that’s when things usually happen in the political arena.
 In addition, seeing how most states already allow these damages, it just seems like a no-brainer.
 Fingers crossed.
 2020-21 was a mess – it’s time for good news.